 This week, we went to see the orthodontist again after another tooth emerged behind the baby teeth.
 This time, he suggested taking out two of her baby teeth to allow space for the new teeth to position themselves in the right place.

-Later in the week, we went to the dentist.
 The night before, Noff wrote on the white board, “Yippy, I am going to the dentist!
 I am soooooo happy”.
 When I dropped her off at school, she said, “Mom, I can’t wait for you to come and pick me up to go to the dentist”.

 When she sat in the dentist’s chair this afternoon, she told the assistant, “I will get $20 from the Tooth Fairy” and 20 minutes after we came home, she went across the street to play with her friend.